fbpx

 Capacity, Size and Dimensions

-Here’s a quick overview table comparing the dimensions of the different cabin sizes.
+Here’s a quick overview table comparing the dimensions of the different Sunlighten cabin sizes.

-Note that all mPulse saunas are 78.5” tall, including the 2” feet on the bottom.
 I should also mention that the number of heaters goes up with the capacity of the sauna.
-For example, the one-person mPulse Aspire has five far infrared, four mid infrared and three near infrared heaters (for a total of 12 heaters), whereas the five-person mPulse Empower features a whopping 32 heaters.
+For example, the one-person mPulse Aspire has five far infrared heaters, four mid infrared heaters, and three near infrared heaters (for a total of 12 heaters).
+In contrast, the five-person mPulse Empower features a whopping 32 heaters.

 To get more details on the individual specs of each sauna model, check out this mPulse overview page and click on the capacity you’re interested in.